Partnering with Code Officials to Build Stronger, Safer Communities

 WEEK ONE // May 1-5, 2018

 Before you begin any work that involves construction, visit your local building department.
 They will explain the process, which may include getting a building permit, plan review and inspection.
 The process is designed to protect the home or building owner and the occupants.
-Code officials ensure that all buildings, including homes, businesses and places of public assembly are built to required building safety codes, which address structural stability, fire safety, exits, sanitation, electricity, energy efficiency and more.
+Code officials ensure that all buildings, including homes, businesses and places of public assembly are built to required building safety codes, which address structural stability, fire safety, exits, sanitation, electricity, energy efficiency, flood protection and more.
 These building safety professionals are responsible for protecting public health, safety and welfare through effective code enforcement.

 What are Building Codes?

 Building regulation in the United States began in the late 1800s when major cities began to adopt and enforce building codes in response to large fires in densely populated urban areas.
 The primary intent of early building codes was to reduce fire risk, but over time, their scope has broadened.
-Today, building codes are sets of regulations that address structural integrity, fire resistance, safe exits, lighting, ventilation and construction materials.
+Today, building codes are sets of regulations that address structural integrity, fire resistance, safe exits, lighting, ventilation, flood protection and construction materials.
 They specify the minimum requirements to safeguard the health, safety and general welfare of building occupants.

 To learn more about building codes, check out the Code Council's Introduction to Building Codes.

-The International Codes (I-Codes), developed by the International Code Council, are a family of fifteen coordinated, modern building safety codes used in all 50 U.S. states and in many other countries that protect against disasters like fires, weather-related events and structural collapse.
+The International Codes (I-Codes), developed by the International Code Council, are a family of fifteen coordinated, modern building safety codes used in all 50 U.S. states and in many other countries that protect against disasters like fires, flood and other weather-related events and structural collapse.
 Documents summarizing the hazard-resistant provisions of the International Codes are available at FEMA’s Building Code Resources page.
 This page also includes other guidance documents on codes and standards.

 Today, most of the United States and many other countries are covered by a network of modern building regulations ranging in coverage from fire and structural safety to health, security and conservation of energy.